 "Worlds Collide"

 Throughout the history of comic books, many artists have added their own little visual touches to characters.
-When Jules Schwartz first started on Batman in the early 60s, he added the now classic yellow oval around the Dark Knight's chest symbol.
-When Todd McFarlane got his hands on Spiderman in the late 80s, he made the eyes on the mask very large and gave the webslinger webbing that looked like spagetti.
-And for Plight, Tony gave him striped sweatpants and a muscle shirt.
+When Jules Schwartz first started on Batman in the early '60s, he added the now classic yellow oval around the Dark Knight's chest symbol.
+When Todd McFarlane got his hands on Spiderman in the late '80s, he made the eyes on the mask exceptionally large and gave the webslinger webbing that looked like spaghetti.
+And when Tony got his hands on Plight in the early 2000's, he gave him striped sweatpants and a muscle shirt.

-Okay, so the last one didn't stick, but I can't argue with Tony's logic.
-He felt that while the costume I designed was cool, it wasn't fully going with the idea that Erik's costume was made up of clothing you could easily get ahold of.
-Maybe he was paying me back for my constant mocking about his first pin-up, but for a long period afterwards, he liked drawing the 'Sweatsuit' version better than the original.
+Okay, so maybe the last one didn't stick, but I can't argue with Tony's logic.
+He felt that while the costume I designed was cool, it wasn't fully going with the idea Erik's costume was made up of clothing you could easily get ahold of.
+Maybe he was paying me back for my constant mocking him all his characters in Generic Funkin Cartoons were nude, but for a lengthy period afterwards, he liked drawing the 'Sweatsuit' version better than the original.
 This is his interpretation of that clash; deliberately done in a cartoony style.
 Not a bad picture at all.

-Oh, and while we're on the subject of realistic items: yes, there ARE such things as one-strap backpacks.
-I just happen to own one myself. :) - Jake
+Oh, and while we're on the subject of realistic items: yes, there are such things as one-strap backpacks.
+I happened to own one myself for many years. - Jake